samedayrules/ddns-update-client/README.md

 `C:>venv\Scripts\activate`<br>
 `(venv) C:>pip install -r requirements.txt`

-You should have the most recent copy of the DUC software within the target virtual ebvironment on your machine.
+You should have the most recent copy of the DUC software within the target virtual environment on your machine.

 To run the software, simply execute the script: